dangtuanhuy/assembla-to-jira-migration/README.md

 # Assembla-to-Jira

 A collection of advanced tooling for a complete data migration from [Assembla](https://www.assembla.com) to [JIRA](https://www.atlassian.com/software/jira).

-Here are just a few of the more important key selling points:
+Here are just a few of the reasons this is the best tool you can find:

 * Import users
 * Import tickets, comments, attachments and relationships
 * Insert embedded image thumbnails in description and comments
 * Convert markdown and urls
-* Retain watchers during import
+* Retain watchers of tickets
 * Create scrum or kanban board with workflow
 * Map Assembla milestones to Jira sprints
 * Populate the backlog, future and current sprints
-* Retain ticket states and ranking
+* Retain ticket states and rankings
-* Link Jira issues to original Assembla tickets
+* Link Jira issues to original Assembla tickets for reference
 * Keep Assembla context in user-defined fields

 ## Introduction